 Deeply rooted in progressive and underground movements, Weissborn steered many of his interview questions toward punk politics and the band’s social message.
 “Anarchy is fine, but you can’t be an anarchist for anarchy’s sake,” Derwood said in response to whether the band held anarchist or Marxist beliefs.
 “You’ve got to have something behind it.
 You can’t destroy everything because then you destroy yourself.”

-(Original galley courtesy of Wild Dog Archives.)
+(Original galley; first page out of six courtesy of Wild Dog Archives.)